elenderg/PAL-1000/instruções de compilação.md

 ...who does nothing at all.
 We put it in, and left it in, just to make Desktop code up above symmetrical.

 24. And now we put back the code we need for testing.
-Everything that starts with "To List..." except the file lines that list indexes (see below).
+Everything that starts with "_To List..._" except the file lines that list indexes (see below).
 Leave them out; we haven't created the indices yet, so they won't work and the thing will blow away.
 The listing stuff is all in a bunch; just find the first routine and drag down until you've got them all.
 But make sure you re-comment those five lines.

 `To list:`
 `Clear the compiler's listing.`
-`List the compiler's abort message in the compiler's listing.` `List the types under "TYPES:" in the compiler's listing.` `List the globals under "GLOBALS:" in the compiler's listing.` `List the literals under "LITERALS:" in the compiler's listing.` `List the routines under "ROUTINES:" in the compiler's listing. ` `\List the type index under "TYPE INDEX:" in the compiler's listing.` `\List the global index under "GLOBAL INDEX:" in the compiler's listing.` `\List the literal index under "LITERAL INDEX:" in the compiler's listing.` `\List the routine index under "ROUTINE INDEX:" in the compiler's listing.` `\List the utility index under "UTILITY INDEX:" in the compiler's listing. ` `List the imports under "IMPORTS:" in the compiler's listing.` `List the source files under "SOURCE FILES:" in the compiler's listing.` `List the timers under "TIMERS:" in the compiler's listing.` `Write the compiler's listing to the compiler's listing path.`
+`List the compiler's abort message in the compiler's listing.` `List the types under "_TYPES:_" in the compiler's listing.` `List the globals under "_GLOBALS:_" in the compiler's listing.` `List the literals under "_LITERALS:_" in the compiler's listing.` `List the routines under "_ROUTINES:_" in the compiler's listing. ` `\List the type index under "_TYPE INDEX:_" in the compiler's listing.` `\List the global index under "_GLOBAL INDEX:_" in the compiler's listing.` `\List the literal index under "_LITERAL INDEX:_" in the compiler's listing.` `\List the routine index under "_ROUTINE INDEX:_" in the compiler's listing.` `\List the utility index under "_UTILITY INDEX:_" in the compiler's listing. ` `List the imports under "_IMPORTS:_" in the compiler's listing.` `List the source files under "_SOURCE FILES:_" in the compiler's listing.` `List the timers under "_TIMERS:_" in the compiler's listing.` `Write the compiler's listing to the compiler's listing path.`

 `To list an abort message in a buffer:`
 `If the abort message is blank, exit.`
-`Append "COMPILE ABORTED - LISTING INCOMPLETE" to the buffer.` `Advance the buffer (twice).`
+`Append "_COMPILE ABORTED - LISTING INCOMPLETE_" to the buffer.`
+`Advance the buffer (twice).`
 `Append the abort message to the buffer.`
 `Advance the buffer (twice).`